Watch: Biden holds a rare solo news conference to try to show he’s up for this campaign

 Asked if he was determined to stay in the race despite the fears of some Democratic lawmakers, Biden said, “I'm determined on running, but I think it's important that I realize allay fears by seeing — let them see me out there.
 Let them see me out.”
 He said his campaign was strong and working hard in “toss-up states.”

-Biden spoke without a teleprompter as he formally answered questions from 10 reporters following the conclusion of the NATO conference held in Washington.
-He spoke evenly and was animated at times when speaking about the economy and gun control.
+Biden spoke without a teleprompter, calling on 10 reporters during the event following the conclusion of the NATO conference held in Washington.
+He spoke evenly and was animated at times when speaking about the economy and gun violence prevention.
 Biden answered many of the questions succinctly, but spoke at length on some topics of foreign policy and the country’s economic recovery since COVID.

 But the president misspoke early on, referring to Vice President Harris as "Vice President Trump."